andretcarpizo/murmur/README.md

 ### `IconKind` Variants

-The `IconKind` enum variants map to a specific icon, each icon has a default color.
+The `IconKind` enum variants map to a specific `Unicode` or `NerdFont` icon, each icon has a default color.
 Casing conforms to [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/naming.html).

 - `NfFaTimes`